-With national elections coming in a year, and local elections around the corner, voting season is very much in full swing.
+With national elections around the corner voting season is very much in full swing.
 As you exercise one of your most important rights as a citizen, you may find yourself in a position where you’ll want to explain the process to your children.
 But wait… it’s pretty confusing to explain.
 Representative democracy?
 What is voting?
 How do elections even work?
 What are we even voting on?
 Did I leave the bathroom light on?
 Oh, got sidetracked at the end there.
 You get the idea.

-As we begin to talk to our little ones, the team at Sawyer has been wondering the best way to explain these processes.
+As we begin to talk to our little ones, we've been wondering the best way to explain these processes.
 The goal is to take these deceptively complicated concepts and package them in a format that’s understandable for your child.
 For each section, we’ll start with a simple explanation, then move on to a short exercise you can do with your little ones.
 We suggest you practice with stuffed animals, legos, or any toy your child has a lot of!

 What is Government?

 Explain to them that: A government is a small group of people that create rules to keep a larger group of people safe and happy.

 Now practice: Imagine that of the 20 stuffed animals you have, three of them make the rules for everyone.
 The three stuffed animals look out for the rest of the animals, making rules to keep everyone happy and organized.
 They’re the leaders of all the stuffed animals!